 We enjoy the unique feature of a three-court beach volleyball court that sits on our waterfront, adjacent to our Boardwalk Stage.
 What better way to enjoy athleticism and team spirit as a part of who we are as Canadians than with this annual tournament?!
-This event is always very well attended, and rounds out our roster to provide something for the early birds of the day!
+Beginning at 8:45am this event is always very well attended, and rounds out our roster to provide something for the early birds of the day!

 Canada Day People Parade